The Gold IRA,

 What this engagement looks like.

-- Those operators compete primarily on commissioned-sales conversion.
-The Office does not.
-The Reserve IRA carries a written eight-section brief (none of the named operators produce one), is sourced through direct refiner counterparty relationships (named), uses allocated and segregated Brinks custody (explicitly verified, not just "IRS-approved"), and contains no numismatic or "semi-numismatic" product by specification.
-The pricing is two transparent line items — a competitive metal spread by format and a vaulting rate at the chosen facility, both named in writing — with the brief and implementation included.
-The arithmetic is the reason: a firm running national celebrity-endorsed media cannot fund that footprint on bullion-grade margin, and therefore must extract the gap from the client through premium product.
-The Office has elected the inverse commitment.
+- The Reserve IRA carries a reviewed Strategy Brief, sources through direct refiner counterparty relationships with Argor-Heraeus, MKS PAMP, and Valcambi, holds metal in allocated and segregated custody at Brinks (IRS-approved), and contains no numismatic or "semi-numismatic" product by specification.
+The pricing is two transparent line items — a competitive metal spread by format and a vaulting rate at Brinks, both named in writing — with the brief and implementation included. /standards documents the standing rules; /comparison maps where the Office sits in the broader landscape, including the segments where the public regulatory record sets the structural context.

 - What is the minimum?
 Can I roll a $50,000 IRA?